junxit/us-congress-bills-111/metadata.md

 - 2009-09-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9757)
 - 2009-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9757)
 - 2009-09-23 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-04-27 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-275.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-275.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 545.